-We do this by balancing economic, environmental and social issues to ensure a sustainable metro system for Sydney that delivers accessible public spaces that are sustainable, maximise the use of natural light, feature native plants and public art, respect the land's traditional owners, and are digitally-enabled.
+We do this by balancing economic, environmental and social issues to ensure a sustainable metro system for Sydney that delivers accessible public spaces that are sustainable, feature native plants, respect the land's traditional owners, and are digitally-enabled.

-Sustainability forms an integral part of our values, and our vision to transform Sydney with a world class metro.
+Sustainability forms an integral part of our values.
 We are proven world leaders in sustainable station design and construction with all seven underground stations on the Metro City and Southwest Line being awarded the highest six star Green Star Design Review rating.
-The rating recognises our commitment to the needs of both the passenger and the environment with sustainable design features including operational energy and water efficiency, supplemented by 100 per cent electricity carbon offsets, climate resilient design as well as a commitment to sustainable procurement, environmentally responsible construction materials and waste management.
-Our commitment to the needs of passengers also contributed to the rating, recognising best practice wayfinding, public art and focus on customer comfort within the stations.
+The rating recognises our commitment to the needs of both the passenger and the environment with sustainable design features including operational energy and water efficiency, supplemented by 100 per cent electricity carbon offsets, climate resilient design as well as a commitment to sustainable procurement. environmentally responsible construction materials and waste management.
+Our commitment to the needs of passengers also contributed to the rating. recognising best practice wayfinding, public art and focus on customer comfort within the stations.